Dionne quintuplets: Adult years

-The quintuplets left the family home upon turning 18 years old in 1952 and had little contact with their parents afterwards.
-Three went on to marry and have children: Marie had two daughters, Annette had three sons, and Cécile had five children, including one who died in infancy and twins Bruno and Bertrand. Émilie devoted her brief life to becoming a nun.
-Yvonne finished nursing school before turning to sculpting, then later becoming a librarian. Émilie died at the age of 20 as a result of a seizure.
-She had a series of seizures while she was a postulant at a convent and had asked not to be left unattended, but the nun who was supposed to be watching her thought she was asleep and went to Mass. Émilie had another seizure, rolled onto her belly and, unable to raise her face from her pillow, accidentally suffocated.
+The quintuplets left the family home upon turning 18 in 1952 and had little contact with their parents afterwards.
+Three married and had children: Marie had two daughters, Emilie and Monique; Annette had three sons, Jean-François, Charlie, and Eric; and Cécile had five children, Claude, Patrice, twins Bruno (who died at 15 months) and Bertrand, and Elizabeth. Émilie devoted her brief life to becoming a nun.
+Yvonne finished nursing school before turning to sculpting, then later became a librarian.

+Émilie died at age 20 as a result of a seizure.
+She had a series of seizures while she was a postulant at a convent and had asked not to be left unattended, but the nun who was supposed to be watching her thought she was asleep and went to Mass. Émilie had another seizure, rolled onto her stomach and, unable to raise her face from her pillow, accidentally suffocated.
 In 1970, Marie was living alone in an apartment and her sisters were worried after not hearing from her in several days.
-Her doctor went to her home and found her in bed, Marie having been dead for days.
+Her doctor went to her home and found her in bed, having been dead for days.
 A blood clot was found on her brain.

-Annette and Cécile both eventually divorced and by the 1990s, the three surviving sisters lived together in the Montreal suburb of Saint-Bruno-de-Montarville.
+Annette and Cécile both eventually divorced, and, by the 1990s, the three surviving sisters were living together in the Montreal suburb of Saint-Bruno-de-Montarville.

 In 1965, author James Brough wrote a book, in cooperation with the then four surviving sisters, called We Were Five.
 Pierre Berton published a biography called The Dionne Years: A Thirties Melodrama in 1977 and narrated a 1978 National Film Board of Canada documentary.
-John Nihmey and Stuart Foxman published the fictional Time of Their Lives – The Dionne Tragedy in 1986.
-Nihmey's and Foxman's book was the basis for the 1994 TV miniseries Million Dollar Babies, produced by CBC and CBS and starring Beau Bridges, Roy Dupuis and Céline Bonnier.
+John Nihmey and Stuart Foxman published the fictional Time of Their Lives — The Dionne Tragedy in 1986.
+Nihmey and Foxman's book was the basis for the 1994 TV miniseries Million Dollar Babies, produced by CBC and CBS and starring Beau Bridges, Roy Dupuis and Céline Bonnier.

 In 1997, the three surviving sisters wrote an open letter to the parents of the McCaughey septuplets, warning against allowing too much publicity for the children, after which they reached a $4 million settlement with the Ontario government as compensation for their exploitation.